 General tasks:

-• Check for slug and snail damage and if necessary, set up traps and barriers or attack directly with wildlife-friendly pellets, available from the garden centre here in Chislehurst, Newchurch, Canterbury and Welling.
+- Check for slug and snail damage and if necessary, set up traps and barriers or attack directly with wildlife-friendly pellets, available from the garden centre here in Chislehurst, Newchurch, Canterbury, Welling and Newport.

 Ornamental gardens: